Adderall XR Capsules

 FDA pregnancy category C. It is not known whether this medication will harm an unborn baby.
 It could cause premature birth, low birth weight, or withdrawal symptoms in a newborn if the mother takes amphetamine and dextroamphetamine during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Amphetamine and dextroamphetamine can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using this medication.

 Long-term use of amphetamine and dextroamphetamine can slow a child's growth.
 Tell your doctor if the child using this medication is not growing or gaining weight properly.